-Vietnam has been going through its worst drought in 30 years and the difficult conditions are expected to continue.
+Vietnam has been going through its worst drought since 2016 and the difficult conditions are expected to continue.

-The country’s national weather centre reported that last year some areas received rainfall 86% lower than the year before.
+The country’s national weather centre reported that in 2020 some areas received rainfall 84% lower than the average.
 In Mr Thu’s region, one in five of the reservoirs used for irrigation have dried up.

 The coffee farmer used to be able to tend his five hectares of coffee plantations with two wells.
 "Now," he says, "five wells cannot provide enough."

 A big problem

 Vietnam is the world’s second largest coffee producer after Brazil and the coffee farmers rely on the industry for their livelihood.
 Most coffee grows in the Central Highlands, where agriculture accounts for over 95 percent of water usage.

 As well as drought, climate change and the use of water for irrigation means that water scarcity is a growing problem.
 It's compounded by the fact that farmers are unwittingly using much more water than they actually need.